sathayas/NetNeurosci2019/README.md

 ```
 pip install -r requirements.txt
 ```
 depending on your OS.
-Unfortunately this does not work on Anaconda users.
+Unfortunately this does not work on Anaconda users (*sorry!*).
 You have to manually install packages listed in **`requirements.txt`** file.

+## Slides & demo note
+You can find the PDF version of my presentation slides here (**insert link**).

+The demonstration note is a Jupyter notebook document (**`Demo.ipynb`**).
+You can open it with Jupyter to run code snippets.
+Or you can just read it via [NBViewer](https://nbviewer.jupyter.org/github/sathayas/NetNeurosci2019/blob/master/Demo.ipynb) on your web browser (no running of codes though).

+## References
+This presentation is loosely based on my two previously published papers.
+Both are freely available:
+* Hayasaka S. (2016) *Explosive percolation in thresholded networks.* Physica A 451: 1-9.
+Available in [arXiv](https://arxiv.org/abs/1504.00050).
+* Hayasaka S. (2017)  *Anti-Fragmentation of Resting-State Functional Magnetic Resonance Imaging Connectivity Networks with Node-Wise Thresholding.* Brain Connectivity 7(8):504-514.
+Full text available in [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/28899207)